UltimateTimmeh/funkodepp/funkodepp/olcEngine3D/README.md

 ### From local space to world space

 Suppose that we have an object to which a local coordinate system is attached.
-The origin of that local coordinate system is at the center of the object, the local x-axis points forwards, the local y-axis points to the left and the local z-axis points up.
+The origin $O$ of that local coordinate system is at the center of the object, the local x-axis $\mathbf{x_l}$ points forwards, the local y-axis $\mathbf{y_l}$ points to the left and the local z-axis $\mathbf{x_l}$ points up.
 When we know the coordinates of that object's vertices relative to that local coordinate system, then we say that we know the coordinates in "local space".
+When we know the coordinates of that object's vertices relative to the world's coordinate system, then we say that we know the coordinates in "world space".
-When we know the coordinates of that object relative to the world's coordinate system, then we say that we know the coordinates in "world space".
 But how do we transform the coordinates from local space to world space?

 For simplicity's sake we will start deriving the equations to tranform the coordinates from local space to world space in 2D.
 At the end, we can easily expand the derived equations to 3D simply by adding an additional axis to the coordinate systems and coordinate to the vertices.

 So we start with an object in 2D.
-Suppose that we kow that one of that object's vertices has the following coordinates in local space:
+Suppose we kow that one of that object's vertices has the following coordinates in local space:

-$$P'=\begin{bmatrix}x' \cr y'\end{bmatrix}$$
+$$P_l=\begin{bmatrix}x_l \cr y_l\end{bmatrix}$$

 In world space, that same vertex has the following coordinates:

 $$P=\begin{bmatrix}x \cr y\end{bmatrix}$$

 We can unambiguously define the position and orientation of the local coordinate system in world space by representing its origin as a point in world space and its axes as vectors in world space.
+In other
-In other words: we know the coordinates of the local coordinate system's origin $O$ (point) and axes (vectors) in world space:
+words: we know the coordinates of the local coordinate system's origin $O$ (point) and axes (vectors) in world space:

-$$\mathbf{x_l}=\begin{bmatrix}x_{l,x} \cr x_{l,y}\end{bmatrix}$$
+$$\mathbf{x_l}=\begin{bmatrix}\mathbf{x_l}_x \cr \mathbf{x_l}_y\end{bmatrix}$$